nhsconnect/nrl-responder-stub/lib/docs.md

     <pre><code><span id="urlOrigin">&lt;rootUrl&gt;</span>/https%3A%2F%2Fprovider1.example.com%2Fapi%2Fpatients%2F1%2Frecords%2Fsample.json</code></pre>

-Logs are output or persisted as specified in the `reportOutputs` property of `config.user.js`.
+Reports are output or persisted as specified in the `reportOutputs` property of `config.user.js`.

-When collecting and providing evidence, make sure `reportOutputs.reportsDir` is set to `true` (default), run the tests as specified, and send the JSON output as evidence.
+When collecting and providing evidence, make sure `reportOutputs.reportsDir` is set to `true` (default), run the tests as specified, and send the JSON report as evidence.

 JSON reports can be converted into human-readable HTML format by running `node pretty-html -f <file name>`, or `node pretty-html` with no arguments to convert the most recently-created report.

-## Configuration options
+## Configuration Options

 Various configuration options are available in `config.user.js`: